hanzoai/ROCm/docs/rocm-for-ai/jax.rst

         :ref:`JAX GPU initialization might fail without AMD_COMGR_NAMESPACE set
         <release-jax-known-issue>`.

-        If ``AMD_COMGR_NAMESPACE=1`` is not set:

-        * JAX might fail to initialize the GPU

-        * JAX workloads might unexpectedly run on the CPU instead of the GPU

-        * Processes might crash during initialization

       * Set ``LD_LIBRARY_PATH`` to include the ROCm SDK core library path before running JAX.
 See the known issue :ref:`JAX fails to initialize due to missing ROCm shared libraries <release-jax-path-known-issue>`.
 Replace